Kessleria caflischiella

 Kessleria caflischiella is a moth of the family Yponomeutidae.
 It is found in Switzerland, Austria and Italy.

 The length of the forewings is 6.9–8.3 mm for males and 6.1–7.1 mm for females.
-The forewings are greyish white with light brown dusting.
-The hindwings are light grey.
 Adults are on wing from the beginning of July to the beginning of September.

 The larvae feed on Saxifraga moschata.
 They live in a spinning (a shelter like the web of a spider).